apitoolkit/testkit/README.md

 ## Comparison with Other Testing Libraries

-Before delving into the details of API-Workflows and its functionality, let's compare it to other testing libraries to highlight the elegance, cleanliness, and simplicity of API-Workflows.
-To illustrate this, we will rewrite a Cypress test using API-Workflows.
+Before delving into the details of `testkit` and its functionality, let's compare it to other testing libraries to highlight the elegance, cleanliness, and simplicity of `testkit`.
+To illustrate this, we will rewrite a Cypress test using `testkit`.

-By showcasing the differences, you will see how API-Workflows provides a more streamlined and user-friendly approach to API testing.
+By showcasing the differences, you will see how `testkit` provides a more streamlined and user-friendly approach to API testing.
 It offers a clean and intuitive syntax that simplifies the process of defining and executing API test scenarios.
-Let's explore the rewritten test using API-Workflows.
+Let's explore the rewritten test using `testkit`.

 ```js
 describe('TODO api testing', () => {